genomicsITER/NanoRTax/docs/output.md

 Inside output directory, sample results are organized based on barcode/sample directory name.
 The following files can be found there:

 * `classifier_diveristy_taxlevel.csv`
-  * Diversity information at every step (read file) of the analysis for the specific classifier tool and taxonomic level.
+  * Diversity information at every step (individual read file) of the analysis for the specific classifier tool and taxonomic level.
+Includes Shannon index, Simpson index and taxa count.
 * `classifier_report_taxlevel.csv`
-  * Simple report containing tax name -> read count for the specific classifier tool and taxonomic level.
+  * Simple report containing tax name (retrieved from Taxonkit) and read count for the specific classifier tool and taxonomic level.
 * `classifier_report_full.csv`
   * Simple report containing the complete taxonomic information extracted with taxonkit for every read in the dataset.
 Also available in OTU format.
 * `qc_report.csv`
   * Complete QC report file.

+Note that diversity and classification reports are created for all included classifiers in the workflow and for class, order, family, genus and species level.

 ## Web Application